Siro098/Vorlesungsfortschritt/README.md

 Created by Simon Liebl (Siro098) & Adrian Döring (adiiii789)

-A script to display the current progress of a DHBW lecture in percent.
+A script to display the current progress of a DHBW lecture or calender event in percent.

 For this, Python is used as the backend and Rainmeter as the frontend.